Research output per year

 M13 9PL Manchester

-I am a religious historian, focusing on the ancient Mediterranean and the emergence of Christianity within the Greco-Roman-Egyptian context.
+I am a historian of religion, focusing on the ancient Mediterranean and the emergence of Christianity within the Greco-Roman-Egyptian context.

 I am currently researching two projects: